 3 small red potatoes, finely chopped

-1 red or yellow bell pepper, seeded and finely chopped
+1 red or yellow bell pepper, seeded and finely

 1/2 cup all-purpose flour